javrui/search-module/docs/howto.md

 To use module, you have to create a derived class from each of those base ones and override some methods, in order to implement your problem specific details, e.g.: solving a maze, a puzzle, ..

-## How to define overriding methods
+## How to use *search* module

-Methods to be written by you to override base class ones, when and how:
+Methods to be written by you to override base class ones specification:

 #### SearchProblem() derived class methods